AlexandruSimandi/file-organiser/README.md

 Simple script that groups every file in the current dir based on type.

-Types unknown by this script are not moved.
+File types unknown by this script are not moved.

 Run
 ```